software-engineering-project-org/vscode-plugin-automotive-app-deployment/CONTRIBUTING.md

-# How to Contribute to Leda App Deployer (LAD) – an Eclipse Leda Extension for VSCode
+# How to Contribute to Leda App Deployer (LAD) – an Eclipse Leda Extension for Visual Studio Code

 First of all, thanks for considering to contribute to Eclipse Velocitas.
 We really appreciate the time and effort you want to spend helping to improve things around here.